-Illinois ~ Photos of Historic Chippiannock Cemetery Sculptures ~ Fall Colors at Rock Island
+Photos of Historic Chippiannock Cemetery Monuments with Fall Colors at Rock Island, Illinois

-If one is an avid fan of visiting cemeteries such as my mother and I like to do, we discovered a great and historic one called Chippiannock located at Rock Island, Illinois and we got to view this beauty during the Fall of the year.
+If one is an avid fan of visiting cemeteries such as my mother and I like to do, we discovered a great and historic one called Chippiannock located at Rock Island, Illinois.
+We got to view this beauty during the Fall of the year.

 The actual address of the Chappiannock Cemetery is 2901 Twelfth Street and the zip code is 61201.
 Be sure and put this one on your list of things to enjoy if you find yourself in that part of the country.